johnswier/Heroes-of-Pymoli/README.md

 # Heroes of Pymoli fictional video game analysis

-This project aimed to generate a report that breaks down the purchasing data for a video game's virtual marketplace into meaningful insights.
+This project aimed to generate a report that breaks down the purchasing data of a video game's virtual marketplace into meaningful insights.

 The following were the variables measured.